Beyond Nails: A Guide to Traditional Timber Frame Joinery

 Craftsmanship Meets Modern Precision

 We honor hand-cut traditions and also insist on precision.
-Our CNC equipment cuts mortises and dovetails to tight tolerances, so your frame fits perfectly on site.
+Our equipment cuts every mortise and tenon to tight tolerances, so your frame fits together perfectly on site.
 The joint designs remain authentically traditional.

 This approach pairs beautifully with premium timbers like Douglas Fir and Cedar.
 Douglas Fir offers strength and straight grain for main structural members.
 Cedar brings natural resistance to rot and insects, plus gorgeous color and texture.
 Cut with CNC precision and assembled with traditional joinery, the result is truly custom built,